Zatvobor/tirexs/README.md

 tirexs
 ======

-A DSL convenience for the ElasticSearch search engine.
-Inspired by amazing https://github.com/karmi/tire gem.
+An Elixir based DSL for operating the ElasticSearch cluster related stuff, such as indexes, scoped queries and so on.

-tested on:
+releases:

-- elastisearch `v0.90.3`
+- `v0.5.0` tested on elastisearch `1.1.1`, elixir `0.13.1`
-- elixir `0.12.5`
+- `v0.4` tested on elastisearch `0.90.3`, elixir `0.12.5`

 Walk-through a code
 -------------------